Flipping out with many flips: hardness of testing k-monotonicity: Lower Bounds over the Hypercube

 \begin{fact} There exists a constant $C>0$, such that for every $\eps > 0$, the number of points of $\{0,1\}^n$ that with weight outside the \emph{middle levels} $[\frac{n}{2} - \sqrt n \log \frac{C}{\eps}, \frac{n}{2} + \sqrt n \log \frac{C}{\eps}]$ is at most $\eps 2^{n-1}$. \end{fact}

-In \autoref{sec:hard:family}, we define our hard family, and show that every function in this family is indeed far from $g(k,n)$-monotonicity.
-In \autoref{sec:hard:family:chain-tester} we show that this family is hard for the chain tester.
+In Section \ref{sec:hard:family}, we define our hard family, and show that every function in this family is indeed far from $g(k,n)$-monotonicity.
+In Section \ref{sec:hard:family:chain-tester} we show that this family is hard for the chain tester.

-The hard family hides instances of a \emph{balanced blocks} function, which was previously used in~\cite{CGGKW:17} towards proving that testing $k$-monotonicity is at least as hard as testing monotonicity, even with adaptive, two-sided queries.
+The hard family hides instances of a \emph{balanced blocks} function, which was previously used in~\cite{CGGKW:17} towards proving that testing $k$-monotonicity is at least as hard as testing monotonicity, even for an adaptive two-sided tester.

 {\operatorname{BB}} \begin{definition}[Balanced Blocks function] For every $n$ and $\ell \leq o(\sqrt n)$, let us partition the vertex set of the Hamming cube into $\ell$ blocks $B_1, B_2, \ldots, B_{\ell}$ where every block $B_i$ consists of \emph{all} points in \emph{consecutive levels} of the Hamming cube, such that all of the blocks have \emph{roughly} the same size, i.e., for every $i \in \ell$, we have